graphviz-perl/GraphViz2/README.md

 Add a edge from 1 node to another.

 $from\_node\_name and $to\_node\_name default to ''.

-If either of these node names is unknown, add\_node(name => $node\_name) is called automatically.
-The lack of attributes in this call means such nodes are created with the default set of attributes, and that may not be what you want.
-To avoid this, you have to call add\_node(...) yourself, with the appropriate attributes, before calling add\_edge(...).

 %hash is any edge attributes accepted as
 [Graphviz attributes](https://www.graphviz.org/doc/info/attrs.html).